ajjj001/url-shortener/README.md

 A Spring Boot application that provides a RESTful API for creating and accessing shortened URLs.

 ## Features
-- Create a short URL from a long URL
+- Create a short URL from a long URL.
-- Redirect to the original URL using the short URL code
+- Redirect to the original URL using the short URL code.

 ## Tech Stack
 - Java 22